rezaabedi1365/ThirdParty/BigBlueButton/v2.7/readme.md

   ```

 6- you have error 403 connectiopn refus
-- convert your certificate pfx to
+A- convert your certificate pfx to
 ```
 openssl pkcs12 -in filename.pfx -out fullchain.pem -nodes
 openssl pkcs12 -in filename.pfx -out fullchain.pem -nodes